 The Kokoda Trail has since been managed as an environment park rather than as a pilgrimage tourism destination based on the wartime heritage of the Kokoda campaign.

-The following links provide background to the closure of the Trail due to Canberra’s failure to settle the compensation issue and to properly manage the Kokoda Trail:
+The following links provide background to the closure of the Trail due to Canberra’s failure to settle the compensation issue and to effectively manage the Kokoda Trail:

 - The Mt Kodu Goldmine